To gain an Elementary endorsement, you must demonstrate your subject–matter knowledge in multiple ways.

 3. SCHOOL-BASED PLACEMENTS & COURSEWORK

 During the academic year, you will complete teaching methods coursework and Elementary school-based experiences.
-In addition, the state of Washington requires that you pass the Teacher Performance Assessment (edTPA), which you will submit during the spring semester.

 For additional information, contact Karen Stump at the School of Education.